TosbackCgusBridge-Bot/CGUs-versions/Mall/Privacy Policy.md

 **7\.
 Feedback**
 Any comments or suggestions that you may have and which may contribute to a better quality of service will be welcome and greatly appreciated.
-If you have any questions about this policy, feel free to contact us at mallsupport@soc.io
+If you have any questions about this policy, feel free to contact us at mallcontact@soc.io
 If you feel that we are not abiding by this Privacy Policy, you should contact us immediately:
-**Giga Market Ltd.**
+**Eferio Ltd**
 **66 Old Bakery Street, Valletta, Malta**
 **Email:** mallcontact@soc.io

 **8\.
 Newsletter**
-Giga Market Ltd. may choose to create a member newsletter.
+Socio Store may choose to create a member newsletter.
 When this feature is offered, members will be able to opt-out of receiving the newsletter by following the instructions included at the footer of the newsletter.